Choose to Up Cup

-Every year billions of takeaway coffee cups are consumed worldwide – making them one of the most used single-use plastic item in the .
+Every year billions of takeaway coffee cups are consumed worldwide – making them one of the most used single-use plastic items in the world.
 The vast majority are landfilled; many are littered and become plastic pollution.
-Once in the environment they break up into microplastics, which cause lasting harm to wildlife and marine ecosystems.
+Once in the environment, they break up into microplastics, which cause lasting harm to wildlife and marine ecosystems.
 Learn more about the issue, how we can all up our cup game and read about policies needed to increase reuse and decrease consumption of single-use cups.

 I thought coffee cups were recyclable?

 Paper-based disposable coffee cups are commonly thought to be recyclable, but they’re usually lined with a membrane of polyethylene (plastic).
 They are not readily recyclable with paper or cardboard, and they are not biodegradable.
 They are generally made with virgin paper and have a sizeable energy footprint.